Steve Burton Nails The Gangster Look In Latest Promo, Actor’s First ‘General Hospital’ Ep To Air On Sept. 19

 — Steve Burton (@1SteveBurton) August 20, 2017

 While trying to resolve his past, Franco discovers one shocking fact.
 The child with him in the photo has an uncanny resemblance to Jason.
 During the week of September 18, Franco will pay a visit to his mother and ask about the child in the photo.
-General Hospital spoilers tease he won’t be able to get any substantial information from his mother who always talks in riddles.
+General Hospital spoilers tease that he won’t be able to get any substantial information from his mother who always talks in riddles.
 However, the truth behind the boy in the photo and the man with Jason’s old face would get clearer soon.

 Meanwhile, here’s the latest General Hospital promo featuring Steve Burton.